The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: --manifolds with closed torsion

 In view of \eqref{rics}, \eqref{tsym} and \eqref{acy1} we write the first equation in \eqref{gein3} in the form

-Set $X=\frac76\theta, \quad B=\frac76(d\theta-\theta\lrcorner T)$ and use \eqref{clos1} to get $\d T=B$ and \eqref{acy2} is trivially satisfied.
-Hence, \eqref{gein3} holds since $d(B+\frac76\theta\lrcorner T)=\frac76d^2\theta=0$. \end{proof} One fundamental consequence of Perelman's energy formula for Ricci flow is that compact steady solitons for Ricci flow are automatically gradient.
+Set $X=\frac76\theta, \quad B=\frac76(d\theta-\theta\lrcorner T)$ and apply Corollary~\ref{cclosT} to conclude that \eqref{acy2} is trivially satisfied and $\d T=B$.
+Hence, $(M,\Phi)$ is a steady generalized Ricci soliton since $d(B+\frac76\theta\lrcorner T)=\frac76d^2\theta=0$. \end{proof} One fundamental consequence of Perelman's energy formula for Ricci flow is that compact steady solitons for Ricci flow are automatically gradient.
 Adapting these energy functionals to generalized Ricci flow, it is proved in \cite[Chapter~6]{GFS} that steady generalized Ricci solitons on compact manifolds are automatically gradient, and moreover satisfy k = 0, i.e. there exists a smooth function $f$ such that $X=grad(f)$ and \eqref{gein2} takes the form